Kubernetes - Navigating Open Source Software

 Increased Resource Efficiency

-Increased scalability
+Increased Scalability

 Platform Agnostic

 Kubernetes provides a consistent platform for deploying applications across different environments, while traditional virtualization is more tied to specific hardware and hypervisors.
-This makes Kubernetes a better choice for applications across different environments and infrastructures.

 Better Automation

-Best Practices For Developing With Kubernetes
+Best Practices for Developing with Kubernetes

 Leverage Kubernetes APIs

-Use Helm For Package Management
+Use Helm for Package Management

-Use Version Control For Configuration Files
+Use Version Control for Configuration Files

 Ensure Portability